susfungit/compare-llms/README.md

 - Make sure you have valid API keys for the models you want to use.
 - Some models may require access approval or billing setup with the provider.
 - If you encounter errors, check your API keys and provider access.
+- To add or remove models, simply edit the `models_config.json` file and restart the app.

 ## License
 MIT